Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Introduction

-Kolmogorov–Arnold Networks allow better interpretability because each hidden unit functions as a one-dimensional relationship between a particular linear combination of input features and the target property, thus providing a simpler way to follow how input patterns will affect output.
-The target property acquires an analytic functional form through KANs, which is highly useful for thermoelectric modeling due to the complex nature of the Seebeck coefficient and thermal conductivity.
-The KANs provide explicit functional decomposition to disclose physical connections in thermoelectric materials, which conventional black-box models may hide.
-The network benefits from learnable activation functions, which enable the model to adjust the shapes of one-dimensional functions for optimal data representation of physical laws.\cite{He2015} The Kolmogorov–Arnold framework establishes an analytically sound method to model multivariable functions, which enables meaningful interpretation of predictions.
+The Kolmogorov-Arnold Network (KAN) represents a modern neural network design inspired by the Kolmogorov-Arnold representation theorem, which demonstrates that any multivariate continuous function can be expressed as a sum of one-dimensional functions of linear combinations of the inputs.\cite{SchmidtHieber2021,Liu2025} The KAN implements this concept through learnable univariate spline-based activation functions arranged in layers followed by summation, in contrast to the fixed nonlinearities used in traditional neural networks.\cite{Liu2025} This design not only ensures universal approximation capability--allowing the representation of any continuous function--but also enforces local smoothness and continuity of the learned mapping.
+These properties later translate into enhanced stability and physical interpretability when modelling complex, correlated electronic systems.
+Kolmogorov-Arnold Networks allow better interpretability because each hidden unit functions as a one-dimensional relationship between a particular linear combination of input features and the target property.
+This unique architecture, coupled with learnable activation functions, provides a direct functional decomposition: the target property acquires an analytic functional form, which is highly useful for thermoelectric modelling due to the complex, coupled nature of the Seebeck coefficient and thermal conductivity.
+KANs provide explicit functional decomposition to disclose physical connections in thermoelectric materials, which conventional black-box models may hide, establishing an analytically sound method to model multivariable functions and enabling meaningful interpretation of predictions.\cite{He2015} The Kolmogorov-Arnold framework establishes an analytically sound method to model multivariable functions, which enables meaningful interpretation of predictions.

 While KANs are promising for capturing such physics-informed relationships, their performance must be contextualised against widely adopted black-box models to assess trade-offs in interpretability and accuracy.